ryan-mcclue/ryan-mcclue/src/knowledge.md

 Log warnings and errors:
  - dev: capture state of the device (heap, stacks, registers, firmware version, the works) and breakpoint
  - release: error code (everything if error)

-## Battery
-Battery monitor, to ensure within ADC limits, attach a voltage divider.

-Could use optocoupler board (EVAL-ADuM4160EBZ) when wanting to power MCU from USB but also power say LCD or motor from another PSU to prevent ground loops

-peripheral clock source can affect power. faster clock, more power. however, a 32KHz accurate crystal more voltage than less accurate oscillator

-## Testing
-Assume software bug, then build a case for hardware, e.g. errata, solder glob, psu failing etc.

-TODO: POSTS tests like checking battery level, RAM R/W, CRC check? (castor-and-pollux test types)

-Serial console essential for embedded device for HIL, power analysis and problem reproducability

-Emulators for thorough HIL, e.g. aardvark spi/i2c, empro flash etc.

 # RTOS
 Provides: